climatemodeling/dmess20/_posts/2000-01-03-committee.md

 Optimization Algorithms, Computational Intelligence, Parallel I/O, Performance Analysis and Optimization.

+ * <a target="_blank" href="https://www.uv.es/gcamps/"><b>Gustau
+ Camps-Valls</b></a> is a Full Professor in the Department of Electrical Engineering at the University of Valencia, SPAIN.
+He conducts research in the Image and Signal Processing Group (ISP) in the Image Processing Laboratory (IPL), where he develops data analysis techniques that combine machine learning theory with the understanding of the underlying physics.
+He develops kernel-based methods for hyperspectral image classification and applies support vector machine and other algorithms in support of geoscience research.

 <!--
 * <a target="_blank" href="http://vamsis.com/"><b>Vamsi Sripathi</b></a>
 is a Senior Software Engineer at Intel.
 He has a Masters’ degree in Computer